Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Vector-boson production and decay

 Table~\ref{tab:ewsystwtot} summarises the effect of the uncertainties associated with the electroweak corrections on the $m_W$ measurements.
+All comparisons described above were performed at particle level.
 The impact is larger for the $\pt^\ell$ distribution than for the $\mt$ distribution, and similar between the electron and muon decay channels.
 A detailed evaluation of these uncertainties was performed in Ref.~\cite{CarloniCalame:2016ouw} using \textsc{Powheg}~\cite{Barze:2012tt}, and the results are in fair agreement with Table~\ref{tab:ewsystwtot}.
 The study of Ref.~\cite{CarloniCalame:2016ouw} also compares, at fixed order, the effect of the approximate $O(\alpha_{\mathrm s}\alpha)$ corrections with the full calculation of Ref.~\cite{Dittmaier:2015rxo}, and good agreement is found.
 The same sources of uncertainty affect the lepton momentum calibration through their impact on the $m_{\ell\ell}$ distribution in $Z$-boson events, as discussed in Section~\ref{sec:objcalib}.